MukhanovaE/LTL_guide/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Getting Started in Low Temperature Lab.
+Getting Started in Low Temperature Lab
 ====================================

 .. toctree::